Tanu-N-Prabhu/Regina-Gas-Stations/README.md

 This is a dynamic database that is open for public use.
 I typically scrape the data from the Google Maps.
 The information in this sheet updates quite frequently keep an eye on that.
 Let me know if you need any help related with the data base.

+## How many Gas Stations are in Regina?
+As per as my database written below.
+There are about 21 Gas Stations in Regina.

 | Cell | Name     | Location | Phone Number |
 |:----------------  | :---------------- |:---------------- | :---------------- |
 | 1 | Mobil   | Albert Street | 306-790-1228  |